 Each department has provided the BSD Dean's office with a list of essential personnel who will be provided with key card access to perform essential duties.
 Those individuals should continue to use the same card they previously did to gain entry to the building.

-At this time, the following buildings are not restricted, although we still expect research personnel to largely remain at home unless absolutely necessary.
+At this time, the following buildings are not restricted, although we still expect research personnel to remain at home unless part of an approved research resumption plan.

 - CCD - Center for Care and Discovery